 Spoken Language Processing and Audio Classification:

 We would like to support students working in speech and audio processing, particularly those advancing the state of the art in human-computer interaction, human-human interaction, and video content understanding.
-Topics of interest include but are not limited to speech recognition and synthesis, spoken language understanding, dialog systems, auditory scene analysis, acoustic event detection, audio-visual modeling and sentiment analysis.
+Topics of interest include but are not limited to speech recognition and synthesis, spoken language understanding, dialog systems, auditory scene analysis, acoustic event detection, audio-visual modeling, and sentiment analysis.

 Structured Data Stores

-We welcome applications from students working on novel techniques for improving the efficiency and reliability of large scale systems such as databases, key/value stores, file systems, caching systems, pub/sub systems, and security for storage.
+We welcome applications from students working on novel techniques for improving the efficiency and reliability of large-scale systems such as databases, key/value stores, file systems, caching systems, pub/subsystems, and security for storage.
 This includes exploring novel techniques to shift work between CPUs, memory, and storage with the goal of optimizing power consumption, cost, or developer efficiency.

 Systems for Machine Learning

 We welcome applications from students working on interdisciplinary research to support machine learning at scale.
-Research topics of interest include, but are not limited to, hardware and software techniques to improve machine learning inference and training in the data center or at the edge.
+Research topics of interest include but are not limited to, hardware and software techniques to improve machine learning inference and training in the data center or at the edge.
 Examples of projects include research targeting machine learning hardware specialization, compiler technologies for deep learning platforms, and techniques for distributed training/learning.
 We are also interested in research focused on workload characterization and performance analysis of real-world machine learning applications

-Are you Eligible for Facebook Fellowship Program 2021:
+Are you Eligible for Facebook Fellowship Program?

 Candidates must fulfill the following criteria to avail of this Fellowship for their study.

-- Student from any country Can Apply.
+- Students from any country Can Apply.

-- Applicants must be full-time Ph.D. students currently involved in on-going research who are enrolled in an accredited university in any country.
+- Applicants must be full-time Ph.D. students currently involved in ongoing research who are enrolled in an accredited university in any country.

-- Students' work must be related to one or more relevant disciplines (see research areas below)
+- Students work must be related to one or more relevant disciplines (see research areas below)

 - Students must be enrolled during the academic year(s) the Fellowship is awarded